The linkage class of a grade three complete intersection: The generic ring

 \item $a_2$ is the unique map making the following diagram commute:

 \item $a_1$ is the unique map making the following diagram commute:

 \end{itemize} \end{thm} Note that $a_1$ is just a scalar.
 If $\grade I_{f_0}(d_1) \geq 2$, then $a_1$ is an isomorphism.

 Theorem~\ref{thm:BE1} can be used to construct a free complex $\mb{F}^a$ of the given format $\underline{f}$ over a ring $R_a$, called the Buchsbaum-Eisenbud multiplier ring, such that $\mb{F}^a$ is acyclic in grade 1 and is universal with respect to this property.

-In particular, if $\mb{F}$ is any resolution of the same format over some ring $R$, then there is a unique map $R_a \to R$ specializing $\mb{F}^a$ to $\mb{F}$.
+The pair $(R_a,\mb{F}^a)$ is a good starting point for constructing the generic pair $(\Rgen,\Fgen)$, since if $\mb{F}$ is any resolution of the same format over some ring $R$, then of course it is acyclic in grade 1 and so there is a unique map $R_a \to R$ specializing $\mb{F}^a$ to $\mb{F}$.

 However, $\mb{F}^a$ is not acyclic: letting $d_i$ denote the differentials of $\mb{F}^a$, we have